The hitchhiker's guide to LLVM debugging tools

 file.

-If something's wrong with a tablegen, a programmer needs to understand at least the debugging techniques for a tablegen file.
+If something's wrong with a tablegen, a programmer needs to understand at least what a tablegen file will do.

-TODO: Mention a developer's love hate relationship with tablegen, for example, with Jeremy Kun's perspective on mlir's tablegen:
+Developers often have a love hate relationship with tablegen, for example, with Jeremy Kun's perspective on MLIR's tablegen:

 It sounds nice, but I have a love hate relationship with tablegen.
 I personally find it to be unpleasant to use, primarily because it provides poor diagnostic information when you do things wrong.
 Today, though, I realize that my part of my frustration came from having the wrong initial mindset around tablegen.
 I thought, incorrectly, that tablegen was an abstraction layer.
 That is, I could write my tablegen files, build them, and only think about the parts of the generated code that I needed to implement.